 Everyone has their own genetic characteristics in terms of sweating – some sweat easily; others make some hard effort to sweat.

 I find myself more belonging to the first type, so cycling to work has been a problem for me for quite some time.

-Throughout my experience as an active cyclist, I managed to pick up some quite simple skills that keep me dry and fresh on the way to the office and can help any of you who have come across this issue.
+Throughout my experience as an active cyclist, I managed to pick up some simple skills that keep me dry and fresh on the way to the office and can help any of you who have encountered this issue.

-There are four key points that I find very important about my daily commute to work with the bike – proper timing, precise pace, suitable gear, and decent clothing.
+I find four key points very important about my daily commute to work with the bike – proper timing, precise pace, suitable gear, and decent clothing.
 Each and every element plays its part in keeping me drier.

-Leave Home Earlier
+1. Leave Home Earlier

-Control Your Pace
+2. Control Your Pace

 Although keeping a high pace at all times will drain you more than the slow one, it is far better than doing different intervals, as intensity gets higher on your muscles, making you drip.

 Finding your perfect pace comes from a lot of practice.
 I strongly recommend finding a medium pace that makes you feel perfectly comfortable and does not put much tension on your body.